commonlyjs/commonly/README.md

 }
 ```

-Easily extend capabilities of the library with merely few lines of code.
+#### How you can extend capabilities of the library with only few lines of code
 ```typescript
 // No example yet
 // To do: An example on how to create some missing functionality (something from a cookbook).
 ```

-Operate on any common data structure with only a single set of API.
+#### How to operate on any common data structure with only a single set of API
 ```typescript
 // No example yet
 // To do: An example of interoperability with some popular library.